-Join us for the monthly Floyd contra dance at the Jacksonville Center for the Arts, 1/2 mile from the stoplight in Floyd on Rt 8 South..
-The dance starts at 8 p.m. with a beginner lesson at 7:35.
-Come as you are, wear soft flexible shoes for dancing, and the caller will teach each dance.
+Join us for the monthly Floyd contra dance at the Jacksonville Center for the Arts, 1/2 mile south of the stoplight in Floyd on Rt.
+8 next to the Dodge dealership.
+The dance starts at 8 pm with a beginner lesson at 7:35 pm.
+Come as you are, wear soft flexible shoes for dancing and the caller will teach each dance.
 Come to dance or come to listen - no partner needed.
 Blue Ridge Country Dancers' contra dances are held in Floyd on the second Saturday of each month, September through June.
 Jacksonville Center for the Arts, 220 Parkway Lane South, Floyd.
 Dance admission is $8.00.
 Students with ID $6.50.
 Listener admission $5.00.
 For more information, visit us on Facebook.